kosl/ihipp-examples/docs/week5.md

 In this step, we will look at vector addition in OpenCL in detail.
 A typical OpenCL program flow basically consists of the same steps as a CUDA program flow, but you will notice that OpenCL is a more low-level programming extension with many calls to the OpenCL API.
 OpenCL, like CUDA, can also offer shared memory (Shared Virtual Memory) for host and device kernels, thus eliminating costly data transfers between host and device (supported only in OpenCL 2.0 and above).
 Unfortunately, the NVIDIA GPUs support only OpenCL 1.2 and the before-mentioned features are not available.
 For that reason, we will follow this standard to explain GPU accelerated programming in OpenCL.

-Let's analyze the [OpenCL vector addition code](https://github.com/kosl/ihipp-examples/blob/master/GPU/Vector_addition_OpenCL.ipynb) step-by-step and explain how to compile it into an executable program.
+Let's analyze the *OpenCL vector addition code* step-by-step and explain how to compile it into an executable program.

 [![Vector_addition_OpenCL.ipynb](images/colab-badge-fp.png)](https://colab.research.google.com/drive/1-EnE5A7haX3RWyaP2ebm5-sbIuPf4Ydd)

-1. Initialize device
+**1\.
+Initialize device**

 As opposed to CUDA, a specific OpenCL header must be included at the beginning of the code, depending on the operating system: